+"Council" means the Council of the Corporation of the Township of North Kawartha;

+"Family Member" includes any of the following, whether by birth, marriage or adoption:

+- i.
+A Spouse of the Member;

+- ii.
+A Child of the Member;

+- A Parent of the Member;

+- iv.
+A Sibling of the Member;

+- v.
+A Grandchild, grandparent, aunt, uncle, niece or nephew of the Member;

+- vi.
+A Parent-in-law of the Member; and

+- vii.
+Any person who lives with the Member on a permanent basis;

-- (viii) any information lawfully determined by the Council to be confidential or required to remain or be kept confidential by legislation or order. - (h) "Council" means the Council of the Corporation of the Township of North Kawartha; - (i) "gift" means cash, fees, admission fees, advances, vouchers, invitations, objects of value, services, offers, personal benefits, travel and accommodation or entertainment that are provided to and retained by a Member, that could be seen to be connected directly or indirectly to the performance of the Member's duties; - (j) "harassment" or "harass" involves engaging in a course of behaviour, comment or conduct, whether it occurs inside or outside the work environment, that is or ought reasonably to be known to be unwelcome.
-It includes but is not limited to any behaviour, conduct or comment by a Member that is directed at or is offensive to another person: - i) on the grounds of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, age, handicap, sexual orientation, marital status, or family status, as well as any other grounds under the provisions of the Human Rights Code; or - ii) which is reasonably perceived by the recipient as an intention to bully, embarrass, intimidate or ridicule the recipient. - (k) "Integrity Commissioner" means the Integrity Commissioner appointed by Council pursuant to Section 223.3 of the Municipal Act, 2001; - (I) "local board" is hereby defined as in Section 1(1) and Section 223.1 of the Municipal Act, as amended. - (m) "meeting" means any legally-constituted meeting of Council, a Committee of Council or a local board; - (n) "Member" means a Member of Council or a Member of a local Board; - (o) "social media" means web-based applications and on-line forums that allow users to interact, share and publish content such as text, links, photos, audio and video;
+"Gift" means cash, fees, admission fees, advances, vouchers, invitations, objects of value, services, offers, personal benefits, travel and accommodation or entertainment that are provided to and retained by a Member, that could be seen to be connected directly or indirectly to the performance of the Member's duties;

+"Harassment" or "harass" involves engaging in a course of behaviour, comment or conduct, whether it occurs inside or outside the work environment, that is or ought reasonably to be known to be unwelcome.
+It includes but is not limited to any behaviour, conduct or comment by a Member that is directed at or is offensive to another person:

+- on the grounds of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, age, handicap, sexual orientation, marital status, or family status, as well as any other grounds under the provisions of the Human Rights Code; or - ii. which is reasonably perceived by the recipient as an intention to bully, embarrass, intimidate or ridicule the recipient.

+"Integrity Commissioner" means the Integrity Commissioner appointed by Council pursuant to Section 223.3 of the Municipal Act, 2001;

+"Local Board" is hereby defined as in Section 1(1) and Section 223.1 of the Municipal Act, as amended.

+"Meeting" means any legally-constituted meeting of Council, a Committee of Council or a local board;

+"Member" means a Member of Council or a Member of a local Board or Committee;

+"Parent" includes those persons who demonstrated a settled intention to treat as a Child the Member, whether or not the Member is their natural child;

+"Sibling" means a sister or brother of the Member and includes a sibling who is adopted;

+"Social media" means web-based applications and on-line forums that allow users to interact, share and publish content such as text, links, photos, audio and video;

+"Spouse" means a person to whom the Member is married or with whom the Member is living in a conjugal relationship outside of marriage;

-- (p) "staff" means direct employees of the Township whether full-time, part-time, contract (including employees of staffing agencies) or casual (including students and volunteers); - (q) "Township" means the Corporation of the Township of North Kawartha; and - (r) "Township property" includes, but is not limited to, all real and personal property, facilities, vehicles, equipment, supplies, services, staff, documents, intellectual property, computer programs or technological innovations belonging to the Township.
+"Staff" means direct employees of the Township whether full-time, part-time, contract (including employees of staffing agencies) or casual (including students and volunteers);

+"Township" means the Corporation of the Township of North Kawartha; and

+"Township property" includes, but is not limited to, all real and personal property, facilities, vehicles, equipment, supplies, services, staff, documents, intellectual property, computer programs or technological innovations belonging to the Township.